jiro-games/pocket-showdown/README.md

 ## Features

 - **Deck Analyzer**: Calculate the brick probabilities of your deck
+- **Card and Deck Winrates**: Extensive statistics for decks and individual cards
 - **Hand Draw Simulator**: Test opening hands
 - **Battle Simulator**: Play against other players or different difficulties of AI
 - **Custom Card and Set Creator**: Create and even PLAY with your custom cards!